Code-Institute-Submissions/Morpheus-23-my-dutch-life_JulRseub/README.md

 - The sitemap was prepared using [GlooMaps](https://gloomaps.com/)

-- The databa schema was prepared using [Lucid.app](https://lucid.app/)
+- The database schema was prepared using [Lucid.app](https://lucid.app/)

-- Fonts were used from [GoogleFonts](https://fonts.google.com/)
+- Fonts were utilised from [GoogleFonts](https://fonts.google.com/)

 - Font and background colours and some functionalities were taken from [Materialize](https://materializecss.com/)

-- Screenshots were taken from [AmIResponsive](https://ui.dev/amiresponsive)
+- Responsiveness was tested and screenshots were taken from [AmIResponsive](https://ui.dev/amiresponsive)

 - Some design ideas were taken from the Code Institute Backend Development Mini Project.